hoangduytran/blender-manual/manual/addons/camera/camera_rigs.rst

 -----

 There are two modes of operation for the 2D rig: Rotation and Shift.
-You can switch between the two modes in the add-on's Interface_.
+You can switch between the two modes in the add-on's interface.

 Rotation is the default mode, and will rotate the camera to aim at and keep the corners in its frame.
 Shift mode, on the other hand, uses the Shift properties on the Camera to achieve a cropping effect instead of a pan.